Install and configure TFS

-You might also want to consider using a free VSTS account for personal use.
+You might also want to consider using a free Azure DevOps Services account for personal use.
 Because it's in the cloud, you won't have to install SQL Server and TFS on your own hardware, and you won't need to do things like manage your own backups.

 The installation process